The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The Amygdala

-Our conditioned fear responses, phobias and anxiety triggers are directly associated with the amygdala.
+Your conditioned fear responses, phobias, and anxiety triggers are directly associated with the amygdala.

-The amygdala can become activated (become triggered or feel threatened) and lead the body to respond before we can even think about what is happening.
+The amygdala can become activated (become triggered or feel threatened) and lead the body to respond before you can even think about what is happening.

-Unlike the cortex which can take a second or two to think about something and respond – the amygdala can respond almost immediately based on conditioned fear responses and external triggers our cortex may not even be aware of.
+Unlike the cortex, which can take a second or two to think about something and respond – the amygdala can react almost immediately based on conditioned fear responses and external triggers your cortex may not even be aware of.

-The amygdala functions by taking only the most basic, “raw” data available and responding in fractions of a second.
-The cortex is usually left playing catch up.
+The amygdala takes only the most basic, "raw" data available and responds in fractions of a second - the cortex is usually left playing catch up

 This nearly instant process is for a good purpose.